On the existence of tangential holomorphic vector fields vanishing at an infinite type point: Main results

-In the case that $P(z_2)$ is positive on a punctured disk, K.-T. Kim and the author \cite{Kim-Ninh} showed that there is no non-trivial holomorphic vector field vanishing at the origin tangent to any $\mathcal{C}^\infty$-smooth real hypersurface germ $(M,0)$, except the two following cases: \begin{itemize} \item[(i)] The vanishing order of $Q(z_2,0)$ at $z_2=0$ is finite and $Q(z_2,0)$ contains a monomial term $z_2^k$ for some positive integer $k$. \item[(ii)] The real hypersurface $M$ is rotationally symmetric, i.e. $\rho(z_1,z_2)=\rho(z_1,|z_2|)$, and in this case the holomorphic vector field is of the form $i\beta z_2 \frac{\partial}{\partial z_2}$ for some non-zero real number $\beta$ (see also \cite{By1}). \end{itemize} In addition, an example for the exceptional case $\mathrm{(i)}$ was also given.
+We note that if $P$ contains no harmonic terms, then $M$ is of D'Angelo infinite type if and only if $P$ vanishes to infinite order at $0$ (see \cite[Theorem $2$]{Kim-Ninh}).
+Moreover, in the case that $P(z_2)$ is positive on a punctured disk, K.-T. Kim and the author \cite{Kim-Ninh} showed that there is no non-trivial holomorphic vector field vanishing at the origin tangent to any $\mathcal{C}^\infty$-smooth real hypersurface germ $(M,0)$, except the two following cases: \begin{itemize} \item[(A)] The vanishing order of $Q(z_2,0)$ at $z_2=0$ is finite and $Q(z_2,0)$ contains a monomial term $z_2^k$ for some positive integer $k$. \item[(B)] The real hypersurface $M$ is rotationally symmetric, i.e., after a change of variable in $z_2$, $\rho(z_1,z_2)=\rho(z_1,|z_2|)$, and in this case the holomorphic vector field is of the form $i\beta z_2 \frac{\partial}{\partial z_2}$ for some non-zero real number $\beta$ (see also \cite{By1}). \end{itemize} It is well-known that any rotationally symmetric hypersurface admits non-trivial tangential holomorphic vector fields vanishing at an infinite type point (see also \cite[Theorem $2.1$]{By1}).